The Bottom Line

 The Act has a lot to offer.
 It also requires serious consideration and important family discussion on legacy planning and strategies to minimize family tax burdens particularly with respect to inherited IRA (Individual Retirement Accounts).

-TIP: When making financial decisions remember to balance spending money on the quality of your life today and investing for the quality of life you are looking forward to.
+When making financial decisions always remember to balance spending money on the quality of your life today and investing for the quality of life you are looking forward to enjoying.

 And if you’re a woman don’t forget to plan for an extra 5-8 years of life!